-- If update_if_down is set to cancel, and specified nodes are not active in LoadLeveler, this update will be cancelled. - If update_if_down is set to no, any specified nodes that are not active will be skipped (the assumption is that those nodes will load the new image the next time they are brought back online).
+- If update\if\down is set to cancel, and specified nodes are not active in LoadLeveler, this update will be cancelled. - If update\if\down is set to no, any specified nodes that are not active will be skipped (the assumption is that those nodes will load the new image the next time they are brought back online).

-- A value of yes is not supported for the updateall method.
-For the standard rollupdate method, only reservations for machines with status known to LoadLeveler can be created. - If update_if_down is set to cancel, and specified nodes do not have an active startd daemon in LoadLeveler, this update group will not be processed. - o If update_if_down is set to no, any specified nodes in the update_group that do not have an active startd daemon will be skipped.
-The assumption is that those nodes will load the new image the next time they are brought back online. - o If update_if_down is set to yes, ALL nodes in the update groups will be processed.
-A LoadLeveler reservation will be created for those nodes in an update group whose machine status is known to LoadLeveler, even if the startd daemon is down.
-When submitting a reservation, the llmkres -D flag is used to allow reservations for "down" nodes.
-When that reservation becomes active, all nodes in the update group (both LL and non-LL) will then be processed.
-If no nodes in the update group are known to LoadLeveler, the group will be processed directly as part of this rollupdate call.
-This option is useful for including nodes in the update process that are not used for running jobs.
+• A value of yes is not supported for the updateall method.
+For the standard rollupdate method, only reservations for active LL nodes can be created.

+If update\if\down is set to cancel, and specified nodes are not active in LoadLeveler, this update group will not be processed.

+- If update\if\down is set to no, any specified nodes in the update\group that are not active will be skipped.
+The assumption is that those nodes will load the new image the next time they are brought back online. - If update\if\down is set to yes, a LoadLeveler reservation will only be created for the active nodes in the group, and when that reservation becomes active, all nodes in the group (both LL and non-LL) will be processed.
+This is useful for nodes that are not used for running jobs.

-prescript = command string prescriptnodes = noderange
+prescript = command string

+prescriptnodes = noderange